BaumSebastian/ALVA/README.md

 ## General

-Adversarial Latent Vector Adjustment (ALVA) is based on following paper: LINK. \
+Adversarial Latent Vector Adjustment (ALVA) is a novel data augmentation method proposed by the following paper: [insert link]. \
-It addresses two problems in data augmentation domain:
+It addresses two challenges in the field of data augmentation:

-- How can I generate data without prior knowledge about the data distribution?
+- How can we generate representative data without any prior knowledge about the underlying data distribution?
-- How can I make sure that the created data triggers new learning point for the data driven method?
+- How can we ensure that the newly generated data will provide new, unseen edge cases and are therefore valuable for further training?

-In this paper this is achieved with a combination of Adversarial Attacks (FGSM) and Generative Models (GAN).
-For more details look into the paper.
+In this paper, the authors propose a method that leverages Adversarial Attacks (FGSM) and Generative Models (GAN) to address these challenges.
+For a comprehensive understanding of the ALVA, please refer to the original paper above.

 ___

 ## ALVA Concept

-The concept of ALVA relies on the mathematical concept of Adversarial Attacks and requires two differentiable models (Generator and Classificator). \
+The concept of ALVA is based on the mathematical concept of Adversarial Attacks and requires two differentiable models (Generator and Classificator).

+### Adversarial Attacks (FGSM)

 In the paper of [Goodfellow et. al](https://arxiv.org/abs/1312.6199) they explain the intriguing properties of neural networks and propose a method called Fast Gradient Sign Method (FGSM) to fool a MLP. \
 The basic concept is to perturbate a data entry $x$ with the weighted sign of the derivative of the classification.
 Formal spoken as follows: \
 $x' = x + \epsilon \cdot sign (\nabla_x J(f_\theta(x,y)))$ \